rs301378/rs301378/README.md

 <em>

 **Talking about Personal Stuffs:**

+- 💻 Working as a Project Associate at IIT Ropar, Punjab;
 - 👨🏽‍💻 Worked as a Project Engineer at IIT Mandi, Himachal Pradesh;
 - 👨🏽‍💻 I’m a Freelancer;
 - 💼 I did my masters from Chandigarh University, Mohali, Punjab, India [CU](https://www.cuchd.in/);